HelikarLab/FastqToGeneCounts/docs/pages/fastq/fastq_setup_cookiecutter.md

 #### `cluster_config.yaml`
-The `cluster_config.yaml` is located at `~/.config/snakemake/slurm/cluster_config.yaml`.
 This file contains default configuration values for Slurm to use when submitting jobs to the cluster.
-Open the file on the cluster, delete its contents, and paste the following:
+Create a new file under the `~/.config/snakemake/slurm` directory called `cluster_config.yaml`.
+Paste the following contents:
 ```yaml
 __default__ :
    job-name  : "{rule}.{wildcards}"